Home • Welcome to ALSO!

 • Uniform Residential Mortgage Satisfaction Act (2004)

-[NCCUSL Text] [Summary] [Legislative Activity] This act provides rules and procedures for clearing fully paid residential real estate mortgages from the real property records in every state.
+This act provides rules and procedures for clearing fully paid residential real estate mortgages from the real property records in every state.

 • Uniform Rights of the Terminally Ill Act (1985, am.
 1989)

-[NCCUSL Text] See also the Uniform Health-Care Consent Act.
+See also the Uniform Health-Care Consent Act.
 Both acts were superseded by the Uniform Health-Care Decisions Act.

-• Uniform Rules of Criminal Procedure
+• Model Rules of Criminal Procedure

 • Uniform Rules Relating to the Discovery of Electronically Stored Information